DUI Case Overview

 INITIAL COURT APPEARANCE/ARRAIGNMENT

-Usually you are required to make your first court appearance the business day following arrest.
+Usually you are required to make your first court appearance in the days following your arrest.
 The judge will advise you of your rights and ask you if you plead guilty or not guilty.
 The judge will also set your next court date.

 EVEN IF YOU THINK YOU ARE GUILTY